mb-mb/rust_docx/README.md

-# 🖌 rust_doc - a simple app to show a directory
+# 🖌 rust_docx - a simple app to show a directory

 <div align="center">